Compound Selection Decisions: An Almost SURE Approach: Setup and Methodology

-Our procedure is also complementary to empirical Bayes.
-Empirical Bayes-style modeling for $\mu_i$ is powerful at generating classes of decision rules $\mathcal D$ that are reasonable---indeed optimal if the model on $\mu_i$ happens to be correct.
-Choosing a member of $\mathcal D$ with { \textsc {ASSURE}} provides guarantees for the compound selection problem directly---thus not requiring researchers to take the random effects model fully seriously.
-At the same time, if the random effect model is correct, tuning via { \textsc{ASSURE}} does little harm.\footnote{For concreteness, a model for $\mu_i$ that performs well in the empirical exercise in \citet{chen2022empirical} is where $m_0, s_0$ are flexibly parametrized by $\beta$.
-Under this prior, This motivates using { \textsc{ASSURE}} to choose among the following threshold decision rules, derived from inverting $\E[\mu_i \mid Y_i, Z_i] > K_i$ in $Y_i$ : }
+Our procedure is thus complementary to empirical Bayes.
+EB-style modeling for $\mu_i$ is apt for generating reasonable decision rule classes $\mathcal D$---indeed optimal ones if the model on $\mu_i$ happens to be correct.
+(A leading family of such EB-derived decision rules is the \closegauss{} class in \Cref{sec:examples}.)
+Choosing a member of $\mathcal D$ with \assure{} attains guarantees for the compound selection problem directly---thus not requiring practitioners to take the random effects model fully seriously.
+When the random-effects model is correct, tuning via \assure{} does little harm.
+These advantages are attractive features of SURE \citep{ghosh2025stein,cheng2025optimal} that \assure{} inherits.